erikandersson96/portfolio-project-five/README.md

 <details>
 <summary>Register/Login/Log out</summary>
 <br>
-The register, login and logout pages holds the relevant input boxes for users to either cerate an account, login, log out.
-The styling for these are almost the same with the correct color sheme of the website with black/white/yellow.
+The register, login, and logout pages hold the relevant input boxes for users to either create an account, log in, or log out.
+The styling for these is almost the same with the correct color scheme of the website black/white/yellow.
 <br>

 ![Screenshot of register page](/readme_images/register.png)